ConnectedSystems/RISKi/README.md

 # RISKi - The [Risk] Data Library [i]nterface

-An experimental package that provides a consistent programmatic front-end to interact with the Risk Data Library.
+An in-development package that provides a consistent programmatic front-end to interact with the Risk Data Library.

 # Setup